kamal2222ahmed/conjurops-jenkins-executor/README.md

-# conjurops-jenkins
+# conjurops-jenkins-slave

-Builds a Jenkins server from Chef, ready to run Conjur build and integration processes.
+Builds a Jenkins slave from Chef, ready to run Conjur build and integration processes.

 This project is a chef-solo recipe, which is designed to be used in several different workflows: